 All grant application and donation requests undergo careful consideration by the Regal Foundation Board to ensure grants provide the greatest benefit to the greatest number of people.
-To find out if your organization is eligible for Regal Foundation support, click here.

-Can I Request a Donation from the Regal Foundation?
+Can I request a Donation from the Regal Foundation?

-Annually, organizations request donations from the Regal Foundation.
-With that in mind, organizations may apply for Regal Foundation grants if they are dedicated to the assistance of persons affected by economic, social, physical or educational disadvantages and meet the following criteria:
+Organizations may apply for Regal Foundation grants if they are dedicated to the assistance of persons affected by economic, social, physical or educational disadvantages and meet the following criteria:

 - Must be a registered 501c3 organization.